 During World War II, American nurses took a critical position in the armed services, ensuring that the military received appropriate care.
 In fact, about 78,000 nurses served in the war and their contributions were acknowledged as essential to victory.
 Following the war, the modern intensive health care system emerged and demanded larger numbers of nurses to handle the increasingly complex and technical care needs of patients.

-From our team at TyTek Medical, we would like to say thank you to all nurses - for their compassion, imagination, tenacity and ability to perform under pressure.
+From our team, we would like to say thank you to all nurses - for their compassion, imagination, tenacity and ability to perform under pressure.
 For the care, comfort, humor and friendship they offer us when we are most vulnerable.
 In the end, nurses across the globe, save lives daily and we owe them our thanks.